squidsoup/kiwipycon-2016-youngcoders/students.md

 Now that we know about variables, we can use them to teleport Steve all over the place in style!

-In Minecraft Pi, you can see your current position in the world in the top left of the screen.
+In Minecraft Pi, you can see your current position in the world in the top left of the screen starting with the label *pos:*.

-XXX: Screenshot showing coordiates in Minecraft Pi.

-Coordinates have 3 parts which we can use to represent a position in 3d space: x, y and z.
+Coordinates have 3 parts which we can use to represent a position in 3d space: *x*, *y* and *z*. *x* and *z* are your horizontal position in the world and *y* is your height.

-Let's create variables for x, y and z.
+Let's create variables for *x*, *y* and *z*.

-1. In IDLE, Select *File > New* to open a new editor window.
+1. In IDLE, Select *File > New File* to open a new editor window.

 ![](assets/images/file-new-idle.png)